WaltteriWe/Ukkis-booking-system/README.md

 ﻿# Ukkis Snowmobile Safari Reservation System

-A comprehensive digital booking platform for Ukkis Hotel, enabling guests to reserve snowmobile safaris and adventure excursions with a full admin management system.
+A comprehensive digital booking platform for Ukkohalla Safaris and adventures, enabling guests to reserve snowmobile safaris and adventure excursions with a full admin management system.

 ## Project features